Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Introduction

+In this paper, we introduce a hierarchical semantic alignment strategy via seed the views that are constrained within a single image and a single level representation to \textbf{Cross-samples and Multi-levels}.
+The idea behind our strategy is to align semantically similar samples in different latent space, and thus enable better representation throughout the network.
+Specifically, the cross-sample views are achieved by simply searching the feature representation in the embedding space, and selecting the nearest neighbors that are similar with the anchor for contrastive learning.
+While the multi-level views are expanded at the intermediate layers of a network, which enables hierarchical representation of the same image/patch.
+As a result, the views are seeded from a single image, and expanded across different samples at different levels, these views are pulled together for more general and discriminative representation.

-In order to pursue more discriminative representation, this paper extends the contrastive loss to be compatible with multiple positives during each forward propagation, and thus explicitly models the invariance to semantically similar images.
-This is achieved by searching the feature representation in the embedding space, and selecting the nearest neighborhood images that are similar with the anchor for contrastive learning.
-However, it is a dilemma to select appropriate nearest samples as positives, pulling samples that are \emph{de facto} very similar in the feature space brings about limited performance gain since current representation handles these invariance well, while enlarging the searching space would inevitably introduce noisy samples.
-To solve this issue, we rely on data mixing to generate extra positive samples, which can be treated as a smoothing version of the anchor.
+For \textbf{cross-sample views}, it is a dilemma to select appropriate nearest samples as positives, pulling samples that are \emph{de facto} very similar in the feature space brings about limited performance gain since current representation handles these invariance well, while enlarging the searching space would inevitably introduce noisy samples.
+To solve this issue, we rely on data mixing to generate extra positive samples, which can be treated as a smoothing regularization of the anchor.
 In this way, similar samples are extended in a smoother and robust way, and we are able to better model the intra-class similarity for compact representation.